MAPC/youth-match-v2/rails/README.md

 ```
 Then to enable this run: `sudo systemctl enable sidekiq-youth-match-v2`

-In order to create partner accounts, someone needs to run the rake task rake email:create_cbo_accounts.
+In order to create partner accounts, someone needs to run the rake task `rake email:create_cbo_accounts`.
 This will then import the partner emails from a file called partner-emails-6-fixed.csv which contains the following columns: Organization Name, Primary Contact Person, Primary Contact Email.
 A new CSV file can be substituted that has data for this year.
 It just needs to match the "Organization Name" in the CSV with the correct "site_name" that is imported in the Positions table.
 The positions should be imported before importing partner accounts.

+User accounts are automatically created for youth when they are imported from ICIMS as seen in `/app/jobs/import_applicant_job.rb`

+In order to create staff accounts a CSV file needs to be created in `lib/import/staff-accounts.csv` with a column called "Primary Contact Email" that has the staff person's email address.
+Then a developer can run `rake import:staff_accounts` to create the staff accounts and email the staff their passwords.

 You will need to set the ActionMailer Default URL in `config/production.rb` to correctly generate URLs in the email templates.